Hello to Amasty blog readers!

 In our example, we use the keys checkout-data and cart-data.
 At the same time, data requested by the keys is created by the customer-data adapters.
 Technically, these adapters are js-modules that define, first, the methods for working with customer-data and, second, the names of the cacheKey that are used to call for these data.

-An example of defining a section
+An example of defining a section in Magento 2

 To initialize cart-data, define the <item> tag value and specify the cacheKey that refers to data in magento-cache-storage.